A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify or leave as you see fit.

+## Party levelling milestones

+- Level 13: The PCs should be 13th level when they begin this chapter.
+- Level 14: The PCs should reach 14th level after defeating the white dragon Arkrhyst.
+- Level 15:  The PCs should reach 15th level by the time they begin exploring the sixth wing of Runeforge (since the exact order in which they explore the wings of this dungeon is fluid, they may hit 15th level earlier if they manage to explore and survive the more dangerous wings of Runeforge earlier than expected).
+- Level 15+: The PCs should be well into 15th level by the time they finish this chapter.

 ## Index and XP distribution

 Title | Max XP